Jaroslav Hašek: Life

-In 1920 he was wounded in an assassination attempt in Irkutsk, where he served as a member of the city soviet.
-In the same year he fell ill with typhoid fever, and in May he married a printing worker named Alexandra Grigorievna Lvov, called Shura, who took care of him after his illness.
+In 1920, he was wounded in an assassination attempt in Irkutsk, where he served as a member of the city soviet.
+In the same year he fell ill with typhoid fever, and in May he married a printing worker named Alexandra Grigorievna Lvova, called Shura, who took care of him after his illness.
 After his return to Czechoslovakia, he was not tried for polygamy because of the lack of order and recognition of various international treaties in Russia.

-In December 1920 Hašek returned to independent Czechoslovakia.
+In December 1920, Hašek returned to independent Czechoslovakia.
 He was initially placed in quarantine in Pardubice, and on 19 December he arrived in Prague with Shura.
 The Soviets had sent him to Czechoslovakia to organize the communist movement.
 However, he was prevented from doing so by two circumstances: on the one hand, in support of the Kladno riots, he received from the Russian authorities an amount of 1,500 marks, which, however, was completely devalued by German inflation.
 In addition, even before Hašek's arrival in Prague, Jaroslav Handlíř, leader of a clutch of Russian agents whom Hašek was to contact, was arrested in Czechoslovakia.
 In this way Hašek's interest in communist politics ended and he returned to his bohemian way of life.
 He visited pubs in Prague and its surroundings, where he wrote his stories.
 Many stories describing this period were written by Hašek's friend Zdeněk Matěj Kuděj.

 On 25 August 1921 Hašek left with his wife Shura and painter Jaroslav Panuška for Lipnice nad Sázavou.
 By this time he was seriously ill and dangerously obese.
-In Lipnice he began writing his masterpiece, The Fate of the Good Soldier Švejk during the World War.
-Eventually, he was unable to write, yet he continued to dictate Švejk's chapters in his bedroom.
-On 3 January 1923 he died of heart paralysis.
+In Lipnice he began writing his masterpiece, The Fate of the Good Soldier Švejk During the World War.
+Eventually he was unable to write, yet he continued to dictate Švejk's chapters in his bedroom.
+On 3 January 1923, he died of heart disease.
 The last known photograph was taken in December 1922.